BPSB/combine-p-values-discrete/paper.md

 Combining $p$ values is a standard problem in statistical data analysis.
 Before the advent of modern computing, many methods have been devoted to analytically solving this problem for continuous tests [@Heard2018], and implementations of these simple methods are a staple of many statistical software suits [@SciPy; @Cinar2022].
 However, applying these implementations to discrete tests can result in considerable errors [@Kincaid1962; @Mielke2004] – a problem of which there appears to be little awareness.
-Discrete tests particularly include all rank tests, which are often an appropriate choice as they do not make any assumptions of normality or similar.
+Discrete tests particularly include all rank tests, which are an appropriate choice in many applications as they do not make any assumptions of normality or similar.

 Thanks to modern computing, we can solve this problem using simple Monte Carlo simulations:
 For each test, we sample one $p$ value from each of the respective discrete null distributions, apply the combining statistics to these, and repeat this until we obtain a good estimate of the null distribution of the combining statistics.
 Finally we compare the combining statistics of the actual data to estimate the combined $p$ value.
-`combine_pvalues_discrete` implements this approach in a fast, thorough, and tested manner, taking care of pitfalls such as correctly handling complements, sidedness, and empirical $p$ values as well as handling tedious and error-prone tasks such as determining the null distribution $p$ values for a given test.
+`combine_pvalues_discrete` implements this approach in a fast, thorough, and tested manner, taking care of pitfalls such as correctly handling complements, sidedness, and empirical $p$ values as well as handling tedious and error-prone tasks such as determining the null distribution $p$ values for a given test and sample size.
 This approach is considerably faster than a permutation test starting at the level of individual datasets.

 Note that this module de-emphasises some typical applications of combining $p$ values as it can be rarely applied to them.